 Where within them, how can I "catch" the rest of their body within this movement?
 I may then move to another place that I am drawn to.
 I decide to lift their leg.
 As I lift, what else of this individual is connected to this movement?
 I continue to move and dance with the individual and allow myself to remain aware and observant of the process.

 After a session, a client will sometimes say how she was surprised that I never touched her back but her "back pain" is gone now.
-Again, I don't "fix", or rather, I don't have the intention to fix.
-However, The Feldenkrais work, movement education work and awareness, brings therapeutic benefits.
+Again, I don't "fix", or rather, I don't go in with the intention to fix.
+However, this Functional Movement Education work, a.k.a. movement education, this cultivation of body awareness, brings therapeutic benefits.
 Thus, it ultimately brings helpful results or fixes.

-Every single Feldenkrais session, or "lesson", as we refer to them is different.
+Every single Functional Movement Education session is different.
 Each session is customized to the individual.
 Each individual, each individual's body, his or her needs, is unique, just as each snowflake.

 Some of the conditions I have successfully treated include:

-Acute and chronic joint pain, arthritis, sciatica, fibromyalgia, carpal tunnel syndrome, Stroke, Multiple Sclerosis, as well as other orthopedic or neurological conditions.
+Acute and chronic joint pain - including back, neck, shoulder, hip, and knee pain, arthritis, sciatica, fibromyalgia, carpal tunnel syndrome, balance issues, Stroke, Multiple Sclerosis, as well as other orthopedic or neurological conditions.

 If you haven't already, you may be interested in viewing a short, 2-minute video of me (made within a full, 45-minute session) working with a client, by clicking on the link above.